Blankeos/solid-hmr-signal-bugs/README.md

-## Glaring question, why does Solid not persist state between HMRs?
+## Why does Solid not persist state between HMRs?

 To reproduce: